dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 ## Hunting via the kubernetes road

 - Open the Kubernetes App > You'll see a cluster with the name "codespace-xxxx".
-That's your Kind cluster being FullStack monitored.
+That's your Kind cluster being fully observed.

 ![Kind Cluster](img/kubernetes_cluster.png)